“No Respect “ Or Least Not Enough

 Rob is an internationally recognized bonsai artist and author.
 He enjoys teaching bonsai at all levels and introducing newcomers to the pleasing art of growing miniature trees in a container.
-Rob has written many articles for bonsai magazines and journals.
+Rob has authored many articles for bonsai magazines and journals.
 He has published several books, many on the art of bonsai.

 Bonsai Society of Brevard